jnlstad/jnlstad/README.md

 <h1> Hey, I'm Jan Elling! 🦊</h1>

 <p>Welcome to my page </p>
-<p>I'm a Fullstack Developer living in beautiful <b>Norway</b>, with a passion for building cool websites that blent great functionality with seamless user experiences.</p>
+<p>I'm a Fullstack Developer living in beautiful <b>Norway</b>, with a passion for building cool websites that blend great functionality with seamless user experiences.</p>

 <h3>What I'm Into</h3>
 <ul><li>